 Illinois has two regulatory agencies that provide credentials to speech-language pathologists.
 These agencies are the Illinois State Board of Education (ISBE), which regulates who is qualified to work in the Illinois public schools, and the Illinois Department of Financial and Professional Regulations (IDFPR), which regulates who is qualified to work in all other settings.

 In order to work within the state of Illinois, a speech-language pathologist must hold the appropriate credentials from ISBE or IDFPR.
 ISBE credentials include a Master’s degree in speech-language pathology and coursework in the instruction of exceptional learners, reading, English Language Learners and reading in the content area is required.
-Students must also pass the appropriate Illinois certification tests, including the Illinois Test of Basic Skills or the Test of Academic Proficiency, unless the student has recently obtained a composite (mathematics and critical reading) SAT (with writing) score of 1030 or an ACT Plus Writing score of 22.
+Students must also pass the Illinois State Board of Education (ISBE) Content Test for Speech Pathology and Audiology (154).

 State of Illinois licensure requires successful completion of the graduate program requirements, which includes a passing score on the Praxis Exam (National Examination in Speech-Language Pathology and Audiology).